rfbergeron/bompiler/doc/IDEAS.md

 will respect the command line flags for skipping type checking and intermediate language generation.
 Intermediate language code will not be generated if type checking fails.

+### Parameters for translation functions
+Intermediate language translation functions currently take as arguments an `InstructionData` to place their output into, the compiler state, and a the syntax tree node to translate.
+The data for the instructions producing the operands are allocated by the function and populated by recursive calls to other translation functions.

+Without recursive calls, the functions will have to get data about their operands from their arguments. `ASTree` nodes will need to have a field added representing the instruction(s) that represent the subtree it is the root of.

+This will be accomplished using a new badlib structure, `llist_iter`, an iterator into a linked list.
+Iterators will just be a typedef of the llist `Node` struct.
+Tree nodes will store two iterators, one to the first instruction of the subtree, and one to the last instruction of the subtree.

+Parent nodes can then insert instructions before, after, or in between the instructions of their child nodes using these iterators.
+They can also use these iterators to add labels or modify the instructions.

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass